4. Chemistry: Chemical and allied industries

 Polymers are long chain molecules formed by joining together a large number of small molecules called monomers.

-Wales: WJEC GCSE in business specificationChemistry – crude oil, fuels and carbon compounds
+Wales: WJEC GCSE Science (double award) specificationChemistry – crude oil, fuels and carbon compounds

 Learners should be able to demonstrate and apply their knowledge and understanding of the environmental issues relating to the disposal of plastics, in terms of their non-biodegradability, increasing pressure on landfill for waste disposal, and how recycling addresses these issues as well as the need to carefully manage the use of finite natural resources such as crude oil.